Buckenham Tofts

-Buckenham Tofts (or Buckenham Parva; Little Buckenham) is a former civil parish, now in the parish of Stanford, in the Breckland district, in the county of Norfolk, England, situated about 7 miles north of Thetford, and since 1942 situated within the Stanford Training Area, a 30,000-acre military training ground closed to the public.
+Buckenham Tofts (or Buckenham Parva; Little Buckenham) is a former civil parish in the Breckland District of Norfolk, England.
+On 1 April 1935, the parish was abolished and merged with Stanford.

 It was situated about one mile south of the small village of Langford, with its Church of St Andrew, and about one mile west of Stanford, with its All Saints' Church and one mile north of West Tofts, with its Church of St Mary, all deserted and demolished villages.
 None of these settlements (except West Tofts) are shown on modern maps but are simply replaced by "Danger Area" in red capital letters.
-In 1931 the parish had a population of 60.
-On 1 April 1935 the parish was abolished and merged with Stanford.
+In 1931, the parish had a population of 60.